 - Admissions requirements: You will have different application requirements depending on the route you choose but generally, your bachelor’s degree and completed Washington Educator Skills Test (WEST-B and/or WEST-E ®) create the basis for entrance into the program.

 When you finish the program you’ll be ready to step into a teaching role as a highly qualified teacher in one or two high-need subject areas.
-You will be prepared to teach English Language Learners, Mathematics, Middle-level Math or Special Education.
+You’ll be prepared to teach ELL, Mathematics, Middle-level Math or Special Education.
 You will also earn your WA State Residency Teaching Certificate with endorsements in your content area.

 A Q&A with Steve Brown, Associate Program Director